Updated: Aug 18

 Many critics of FD 2030 make exaggerated claims of the future infantry force.
 They say the infantry will shelve its traditional missions in favor of EABO and anti-access/area denial (A2AD), both of which have drawn fire as too reactionary or defensive in nature.
 We are told that Marine infantry conducting EABO and A2AD will display less initiative and aggression in offensive operations.
 I argue the opposite.
 By participating in EABO and A2AD, the infantry can deploy combat power with flexibility, identify enemy centers of gravity and vulnerabilities, and ultimately place itself in a better position to create and exploit opportunities in its assigned area of operations.
 By doing these things, and by the standards of Marine Corps Doctrinal Publication 1 Warfighting, the infantry mission remains untainted in FD 2030.
 The real challenge for the infantry of FD 2030 will be equipping and training leaders at the platoon and squad level to operate with and integrate enablers from other MOS's as well as with forces of the Navy and larger joint force.
 While the 400 range series at 29 Palms still functions as a good test of basic offensive battle drills in combat, the Marine Corps must place more emphasis on small unit planning and execution to succeed in the proposed operating environments.
 The infantry has always thrived on initiative.
 If we can use commander’s intent to properly assign responsibilities to subordinate units and support them as needed, the complex debate around task organization becomes simple and infantry Marines will continue to accomplish their traditional mission regardless of new terminology, concepts, or organizational structures.

-Author’s Note: First Lieutenant Levi Leet is the commander of Fox Company, Second Battalion, Eighth Marines.
+Author’s Bio: First Lieutenant Levi Leet is the commander of Fox Company, Second Battalion, Eighth Marines.
 He has deployed twice with the company: as a rifle platoon commander in the helicopter assault company on the 26th Marine Expeditionary Unit aboard the USS Bataan from December 2019 through July 2020, and as the company executive officer for Unit Deployment Program 21.2 under 4th Marines aboard Camp Schwab, Okinawa, from July 2021 through February 2022.
 He will execute orders to The Basic School this summer.

 MCWP 3-11.2, Marine Rifle Squad (2002), page 1-1.